 Any IT security-specific policy, procedure, or guideline is created when these broad policies, etc. fail to address needs.
 Examples include the Acceptable Use of Information Technology Resources and the Information Protection policies, the Enhanced PC

 User Privilege Procedure, and the Mobile Device Security Guidelines.
-A comprehensive list of these specific policies, procedures and guidelines can be found on the

 The creation of IT security-specific policies, procedures, and guidelines are overseen by the chief information officer (CIO) or their designee.
 The CIO is responsible for escalating IT security-related policies to the Senate Library and Educational Services